dhonson-lncrna/ecoPlateAnalysis/README.md

 ### Getting Started

 This repo comes with a Conda environment that contains all packages necessary for executing the scripts at `resources/config.yaml`.
-I recommend using I recommend using [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) for package management.
+I recommend using [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) for package management.
 After installing and activating Mamba, navigate to the home directory of this repo and run:

 `mamba env create -f resources/config.yaml`